 Jackie Sechler – Montessori Teacher

 Jackie has always been deeply involved in a non-traditional way of education ever since she was a student at School of the Woods Montessori in Houston, TX, from 6th-12th grade.
 Upon graduating, she was immediately drawn towards eventually becoming a Montessori teacher.
 Jackie holds a bachelor’s degree in history with a focus on Russian and English literature from The Evergreen State College.
 She holds AMS Elementary I certification from Montessori Education Institute of the Pacific Northwest (MEIPN), and she has taught in lower elementary Montessori classrooms since 2015.
 In her spare time, Jackie enjoys baking, reading, doing yoga, and playing with her cat, Luna (named after Luna Lovegood from the Harry Potter series).
-This is Jackie’s first year at Cedar River Montessori, and she is excited to join LE 2, which is also home to a cat named Luna.
-And Rosie, of course!
+This is Jackie’s second year at Cedar River Montessori.

 Jerry Wing – Montessori Teacher